Synthetic immunology

 Synthetic immunology is the rational design and construction of synthetic systems that perform complex immunological functions.
 Functions include using specific cell markers to target cells for destruction and or interfering with immune reactions.
 US Food and Drug Administration (FDA)-approved immune system modulators include anti-inflammatory and immunosuppressive agents, vaccines, therapeutic antibodies and Toll-like receptor (TLR) agonists.

 History

 The discipline emerged after 2010 following the development of genome editing technology including TALENS and CRISPR.
 In 2015, one project created T cells that became active only in the presence of a specific drug, allowing them to be turned on and off in situ.
 Another example is a T cell that targets only cells that display two separate markers.

 In 2016, John Lin head of Pfizer's San Francisco biotech unit stated, "the immune system will be the most convenient vehicle for [engineered human cells], because they can move and migrate and play such important roles."

 Advances in systems biology support high-dimensional quantitative analysis of immune responses.
 Techniques include viral gene delivery, inducible gene expression, RNA-guided genome editing, and site-specific recombinases for applications related to biotechnology and cellular immunotherapy.

+In, 2017, the United States Food and Drug Administration approved tisagenlecleucel, the first chimeric antigen receptor T cell (CAR-T) therapy, for patients up to 25 years old with B cell precursor acute lymphoblastic leukemia that was refractory or in second or later relapse.
+Tisagenlecleucel consists of a patient's T cells genetically modified to express a receptor targeting CD19 on B cells.
+Its approval represented the first authorization in the United States of a gene transfer therapy and established genetically engineered immune cells as a clinically viable form of cancer treatment.

+Following the first CAR-T approvals, research in synthetic immunology expanded beyond receptors that recognize a single tumor associated antigen.
+Researchers developed combinatorial receptor systems, synthetic gene circuits, controllable cytokine signaling, and engineered immune cell types intended to improve the specificity, regulation, and durability of cell therapies.
+These designs have sought to address limitations such as antigen escape, activity against healthy tissues, limited persistence, and suppression of immune cells within solid tumors.

+In 2024, the FDA granted accelerated approval to lifileucel for certain adults with unresectable or metastatic melanoma.
+Lifileucel is produced by isolating naturally occurring tumor infiltrating lymphocytes from a patient's tumor and expanding them outside the body; unlike CAR-T and engineered TCR therapies, the cells are not genetically modified.
+Later that year, the FDA approved afamitresgene autoleucel for certain adults with unresectable or metastatic synovial sarcoma.
+Afamitresgene autoleucel became the first FDA approved T cell receptor gene therapy and uses autologous T cells engineered to express a receptor that recognizes the tumor antigen MAGE-A4.